-Jazz trumpeter/composer CHRIS ROGERS has performed extensively throughout Europe, Japan, South America and the United States as a featured soloist with many prominent artists in Jazz and Latin music; appearing at major jazz festivals, clubs, and concert halls; and recording on numerous projects.
+Jazz trumpeter CHRIS ROGERS has performed extensively throughout the United States, Europe, Japan, Canada, South America & Mexico as a featured soloist with many prominent artists in Jazz and Latin music; appearing at major jazz festivals, clubs, and concert halls; and recording on numerous projects.

-Tom Harrell as the primary featured trumpeter.
-Chris has also gigged and/or recorded with The Mingus Big-Band; Tom Harrell; Chaka Khan; Buddy Rich; Bob Moses; Toshiko Akiyoshi:
+recorded with The Mingus Big-Band; Chaka Khan; Buddy Rich;

 At age 9 Chris received his first horn as a gift from family friend Lew Soloff who was just gaining worldwide fame for his iconic trumpet solo on “Spinning Wheel” with another great band - Blood Sweat & Tears.
 Chris began his formal training at the Manhattan School of Music Prep Division while being exposed to all sorts of music at home.
 His mom Lou Rogers (a/k/a L.K.
 Steiner) is a brilliant composer/lyricist; his older cousin

 Fred Steiner was the majority composer for the original